SophieKAn/chinese-bei-parsing/README.md

 # Information About this Project

+This program was writtin in conjuction with a research paper about topics in Chinese linguistics.
+The research paper will not be published here but I will summarize some context and provide some information about what the program is doing.

-This program attempts to assist in answering the research question
+The research program in question answering the question:

+### Context

+The research question we were attempting to answer is the following:

-	How does the function of the _bei_(被) construction very between short and long passives?
+##### "How does the function of the _bei_(被) construction very between short and long passives?""

+In Mandarin Chinese, the word _bei_(被) acts as a passive marker, indicating that a "patient" has suffered an action at the hands of an "agent".

+There are two different types of syntax that use _bei_, the **long passive** and the **short passive**.
+A long passive specifies the agent of the action, as follows:

+	<patient> + 被 + <agent> + <verb> (+ <complement>)

+A short passive does not specify an agent:

+	<patient> + 被 + <verb> (+ <complement>)

+We wanted to write a program to analyze a **corpus** in order to recognize patterns of usage with both of these forms of _bei_(被)